openfl/OpenFLDevelopersGuide/working-with-video/playing-video-in-full-screen-mode.md

 For full details on using full-screen mode, see

-“Working with full-screen mode” on page 167
+"Working with full-screen mode" on page 167

 .